viko16/gitcd.plugin.zsh/README.md

 # => will git clone and cd to "~/Code/github.com/viko16/gitcd.plugin.zsh"
 ```

-If the repository is already cloned to local, it will automatically "cd" there.
+If the repository is already cloned to local, it will automatically "[cd](https://en.wikipedia.org/wiki/Cd_(command))" there.

 ## Config

 By default, `gitcd` will git clone under `~/Code/<host>/<path>`.
-If you want to change it, just set Environmental Variable name `GITCD_HOME`.
+If you want to change basedir, just set Environmental Variable name `GITCD_HOME`.

 Example:
 ```sh